Updated June 13, 2023

 The question of renovating versus demolishing a house is one worth discussing because the cost difference in various situations can be quite substantial.

-We’ll cover these topics and help you get a better grasp on whether you should demolish & rebuild or renovate your current structure.
+We’ll cover these topics and help you get a better grasp on whether you should demolish and rebuild or renovate your current structure.